DNA-Evolutions/Java-TourOptimizer-Examples/README.md

 ## Prerequisites

-* As native Java dependency - Install at least Java 8 and Maven
+* In your IDE as native Java dependency: Install at least Java 8 and Maven
+* In our sandbox: Working Docker environment
+* In your IDE as .NET legacy version: IKVM libraries imported in your project and a working .NET 4.X Framework.